top of page

 the smooth surface that my heels wish to be.

-please just give me nothing and bless my fingers nimble enough to curve around this pen i’m holding.
+Like I was going mad just obsessed with the sound of nothing, please just give me nothing and bless my fingers nimble enough to curve around this pen i’m holding.
 Things are changing and the lanterns of new year are just learning the safety of the ground.
-Hold your breath like it might save you.

 bottom of page